-Let’s compare Adobe XD, Figma and Affinity Designer on a small design project.
-Our goal is to create team page which would display team members and allow a new team member to apply.
+Let’s compare Adobe XD, Figma, and Affinity Designer on a small design project.
+Our goal is to create a team page that would display team members and allow a new team member to apply.

 This is what I created in Adobe XD:

-Let’s break down how we got to these design and describe some differences in the process in particular tools.
+Let’s break down how we got to these designs and describe some differences in the process of particular tools.

 We will start by exploring the tools’ user interfaces.

 You can install Adobe XD from the list of apps in the Creative Cloud application.
-If you don’t have Creative Cloud subscription you should still be able to download Adobe XD beta for free; you just need to sign in.
+If you don’t have a Creative Cloud subscription, you should still be able to download Adobe XD beta for free, you just need to sign in.

-Below, starting from left there is a tool box with common tools like Select, Rectangle, Ellipse, Line, Pen, Text, Artboard tool.
-On the bottom, there are icons for Layers and Symbols.
+Below, starting from left, there is a tool box with common tools like Select, Rectangle, Ellipse, Line, Pen, Text, and Artboard.
+On the bottom there are icons for Layers and Symbols.

-In the middle there is a canvas to which you can add a unlimited number of artboards.
-Once you select the artboard tool, you can choose from predefined artboard sizes like iPhone 7, etc.
+In the middle, there is a canvas to which you can add an unlimited number of artboards.
+Once you select the artboard tool you can choose from predefined artboard sizes, like ‘iPhone 7’, etc.

-Adobe XD doesn’t have guides, neither rulers at the moment.
+Adobe XD doesn’t have guides or rulers at the moment.

-Figma is a web-based tool, but I strongly recommend getting a desktop app.
-Not only it allows to use keyboard shortcuts more consistently but working with the desktop app gives you somewhat more realistic feeling.
-Even Figma is fast as a web app; it feels even faster as a desktop app.
+While Figma is a web based tool, I strongly recommend getting a desktop app.
+Not only does it allow the use of keyboard shortcuts more consistently, but working with the desktop app gives you a somewhat more realistic feeling.
+Even though Figma is fast as a web app, it feels even faster as a desktop app.

-On the top, we have application menu which is a duplicate of the hamburger menu used in the web app.
+On the top we have the application menu, which is a duplicate of the hamburger menu used in the web app.
 Below there is a row with the clock icon linking to the dashboard with your files, then the tabs with opened files.

-Next, to hamburger menu, there is a toolbox with Move tools (Move, Scale), Shape Tools (Rectangle, Line, Arrow, Ellipse, Polygon, Star and Place image), Pen tool, Text tool, Team Library and Comments.
-In the middle you can rename the file and on the right there is Share button, View settings, Zoom level and Export functionality.
+Next to the hamburger menu there is a toolbox with Move tools (Move, Scale), Shape Tools (Rectangle, Line, Arrow, Ellipse, Polygon, Star and Place image), a Pen tool, Text tool, Team Library, and Comments.
+In the middle you can rename a file, and on the right there is a Share button, View settings, Zoom level, and Export functionality.

-Below is the Objects panel with frames, groups, and layers, then canvas and Properties Panel.
+Below is the Objects panel, with frames, groups, and layers, followed by the canvas and Properties Panel.

-Sign up to get a 10-day trial version of Affinity Designer.
-If you’d like to continue using Affinity Designer it will cost you $40 USD.
-However, this is one-time fee.
+Sign up to get a 10 day trial version of Affinity Designer.
+If you’d like to continue using Affinity Designer it will cost you $40 USD; however, this is a one time fee.

-A slightly more complex interface of Affinity Designer reminds Photoshop or Illustrator.
+The slightly more complex interface of Affinity Designer is reminiscent of Photoshop or Illustrator.
 We can see this is a multipurpose tool oriented on illustrators too.

-Contrary to Figma and Adobe XD it allows you to reorganize panels.
-It also has an advanced grid and guides managers.
+Contrary to Figma and Adobe XD, it allows you to reorganize panels.
+It also has advanced grid and guides managers.

 Framing your design – artboards

-When you create a new file in one of our tools, you will start with an empty canvas.
+When you create a new file in one of the tools, you will start with an empty canvas.
 On the canvas, you can create an unlimited number of artboards.
-Artboard is like a frame for your design.
+An artboard is like a frame for your design.

-You can choose from predefined artboard sizes, for example, Desktop/Web, iPhone, iPad, Android/Google phone, and tables, or create a custom one.
+You can choose from predefined artboard sizes – like Desktop/Web, iPhone, iPad, Android/Google phone and tables – or create a custom one.

-Figma takes concept of artboards even further – instead of artboards it uses frames, and you can nest one frame in another.
+Figma takes the concept of artboards even further – instead of artboards, it uses frames, and you can nest one frame within another.

 Frames in Figma is one of its most powerful features.

-This is very much like front-end development where child elements are nested in parent elements in the DOM tree.
-So designing in Figma is a lot about creating frames to group elements or components.
+This is very much like front-end development, where child elements are nested in parent elements in the DOM tree.
+Designing in Figma is a lot about creating frames to group elements or components.

-As you can see on the following image you can manipulate with frame in many ways and also set constraints on it.
+As you can see in the following image, you can manipulate the frame in many ways and also set constraints.

-Contrary to that in Adobe XD you can only group related elements and group options are quite limited.
+Contrary to that of Figma, in Adobe XD you can only group related elements, as group options are quite limited.
 You cannot align child elements within a group, and Adobe XD doesn’t implement constraints.
-However, it’s quite likely it will come with them or with a similar system soon.
+However, it’s quite likely it will come with them or with a similar system quite soon.

 Affinity Designer is somewhere between Figma and Adobe XD.
 It uses group and also implements constraints.
 The groups create bounds for the child elements.